hashicorp/terraform/website/source/docs/providers/circonus/r/check.html.markdown

 * `active` - (Optional) Whether or not the check is enabled or not (default `true`).

-* `collector` - (Required) A collector CIDs.
+* `collector` - (Required) A collector ID.
 The collector(s) that are responsible for gathering the metrics.
-These can either be CIDs for Circonus collectors running in the cloud or enterprise collectors running in your datacenter.
+These can either be an ID for a Circonus collector running in the cloud or enterprise collectors running in your datacenter.
 One collection of metrics will be automatically created for each collector.
 Reminder: in Terraform the vernacular is "collector" where Circonus still refers to collectors as "brokers".

 * `config` - (Optional) Configuration options for this check.
 See below for a